httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Broken cryptographic algorithms

-The MD5 algorithm MUST NOT be used as it's now vulnerable to collision attacks [CMU-836068].
+The MD5 algorithm MUST NOT be used as it has been found vulnerable to collision attacks [CMU-836068].

-The SHA algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [IACR-2019-459].
+The SHA algorithm is NOT RECOMMENDED as it has been found vulnerable to collision attacks [IACR-2019-459].

 # Examples